arlagonix/frontend-checklists/README.md

 ## Hover animations

 - [ ] Add `@media (hover: hover) {}` (CSS) for hover animations.
 Phones don't have hover effects
+- [ ] Think about the ways how information displaying when hovering is gonna be displayed on phones.

 ## Download